tigerbeetle/tigerbeetle/docs/DEEP_DIVE.md

 After each run of the benchmark, you must delete TigerBeetle's `journal` data file and restart the server to ensure a clean journal.
 The benchmark will abort if any accounts or transfers already exist.

-## Explore the API through six TigerBeetle demos
+## Explore the API through six demos

 Take a look at the source code of these demos before you run them.
 Check out our screencast of these demos for much more detail.